ZsyRock/My_ML_Python/README.md

 The first three modules are the basic part, they are my review notes and code implementation for data mining and machine learning flowing the [Bilibili site](https://www.bilibili.com/video/BV1JM4y1k7ie/?p=10&spm_id_from=pageDriver&vd_source=f160d57e4bb83c348ab70a6d94d2f079), including:

-[Third model](https://github.com/ZsyRock/My_ML_Python/tree/main/Module%203.%20Classification%20problem): problems that data mining can solve, as well as the basic syntax of python
+The [first model](https://github.com/ZsyRock/My_ML_Python/tree/main/Module%201.%20Data%20mining%20basics): problems that data mining can solve, as well as the basic syntax of python

 The [second module](https://github.com/ZsyRock/My_ML_Python/tree/main/Module%202.%20Data%20mining%20workflow) includes the problems that data mining can solve and the selection of models.